Qiskit/qiskit/README.md

 QISKit was originally developed by researchers and developers of the [IBM-Q](http://www.research.ibm.com/ibm-q/) Team within [IBM Research](http://www.research.ibm.com/), with the aim of offering a high level development kit to work with quantum computers.

-Visit the [IBM Q Experience community](https://quantumexperience.ng.bluemix.net/qx/community) for questions and discussions on QISKit and quantum computing more broadly.
+Visit the [IBM Q experience community](https://quantumexperience.ng.bluemix.net/qx/community) for questions and discussions on QISKit and quantum computing more broadly.
 If you'd like to contribute to QISKit, please take a look at our [contribution guidelines](CONTRIBUTING.rst).

 ## Authors (alphabetical)